Van Slyke determination

 In addition, Van Slyke developed the so-called Van Slyke apparatus, which can be used to determine the concentration of respiratory gases in the blood, especially the concentration of sodium bicarbonate.
 This was of high importance to be able to recognize a beginning acidosis in diabetic patients as early as possible, in order to start alkali treatment.
 The Van Slyke apparatus became a standard equipment in clinical laboratories around the world and the results of Van Slyke's research are still used today to determine abnormalities in the acid-base homeostasis.
 Later on, Van Slyke further improved his apparatus, increasing its accuracy and sensitivity.
 Using the new method, he was able to further investigate the role of gas and electrolyte equilibria in the blood and how they change in response to respiration.
+The oxygen carrying capacity of blood is estimated by Van Slyke gasometry method.